api-platform/docs/schema-generator/configuration.md

 ## Making a Property Write Only

-A property can be marked read only with the following configuration:
+A property can be marked write only with the following configuration:

 ```yaml
     Person: